PhoenixTales/wiki.gothicarchive.org/locations.md

   - terms `left` and `right` may refer to what player can see after entering trough the castle gate (looking South) rather than to directions on map drawing (oriented North)
 - place used as smithy is called in the level file a `stable`, and indeed looks like a building suitable for horses

-## Old Citadel of Khorinis Mine Valley
+## Old Citadel
+- German: `Altes Kastell` or `Verlassenes Kastell` (`VK`)
+- probably the same place as _Old Fort_, that over time changed the codename
 - completely ruined, abandoned remains of old fortress on the top a steep hill
-- German: `Altes Kastell` or `Verlassenes Kastell` (`VK`)
 - originally, the _New Camp_ was more in the south and the _Old Citadel_ was on a mountain just west from it, with all the fields in front of it and the river from the _New Camp_ running through the fields
   - south from the _Fields Of Farmers_ (`Just to the south of our fields lies the ruins of a former fort` - alpha 0.56c)
   - and also south from the _Old Camp_ (`Inf_Gur_VK`: `Südlich des Alten Lagers befindet sich eine Kastell-Ruine`)
   - in the final game moved to the _orc territorry_
 - _The Negotiator_ lives in there
   - his neighbours, _The Farmers_, don't know about him (`Inf_Bau_VK`: `Soviel ich weiß lebt dort niemand`)
-- probably the same place as _Old Fort_, that over time changed the codename
 - according to _Guards Of The New Camp_, `The only place where things are still fair`
   - `Inf_Grd_VK`, German: `Der einzige Ort, an dem es noch fair zugeht`
 - in 0.56 alpha, a neutral place for negotiations with the _Old Camp_